 Choose work and volunteer opportunities to learn more about counseling.
 Begin to fine-tune what areas of counseling would appeal to you the most.
 Begin to develop your career plans.

 Choose an undergraduate major that really fits you; but we highly recommend that you consider one of the social sciences such as Psychology and Social Work.

-The American School Counselor Association in North Dakota looks favorably at experience in human services or education.
+The American School Counselor Association in North Dakota looks favorably at experience in human services

 Bachelor’s Degree College Graduates:

 – The Council for Accreditation of Counseling & Related Educational Programs).
 Rehabilitation counseling programs are usually accredited by CORE

 The highest level of practice for professional counselors is Licensed Professional Clinical Counselor.
 The level of license that you attain can have some bearing on reimbursement payments, so carefully do your research to find what is best for you.
 Typically, you will be looking at sixty semester hours.
 You will study such areas as clinical counseling and correct use of the DSM.
 The 800 hour minimum of clinical experience is usually a requirement.